“Seeing” Christ at His Coming (Parousia)

 7. What was it that Caiaphas said and did in response to what Jesus had said?

-Although an important aspect of the above sequence of verses is important in establishing Jesus’ claim to His Messiahship (being the Son of God), my main point is that the wording of the scripture clearly indicates that Caiaphas and others living at that time would SEE Jesus come back as He would be “coming on the clouds.”
-But their SEEING was not to be a physical, bodily coming of Christ, but rather an apocalyptic coming!
+Although an important aspect of the above sequence of verses is one key in establishing Jesus’ claim to His Messiahship (being the Son of God), my main point is that the wording of the scripture clearly indicates that Caiaphas and others living at that time would SEE Jesus “coming on the clouds.”
+But their SEEING was not to be a physical, bodily coming of Christ, but rather an apocalyptic coming and is described in apocalyptic language (See Learning Activity #30 on apocalyptic language).
 Jesus did not have to be bodily present at the destruction of Jerusalem in order for His presence to be perceived.

 Let us look at this understanding of “coming” and “seeing” that I have just introduced to you because my point is that Jesus did “come” in AD 70, but not in bodily or physical form!